xymor/lightrail/README.md

-Some Rails extensions that we like to use
+Some Rails extensions that we like to use across different projects.